-The HLU-319 List 5E is designed to be mounted in 3192 mechanics shelves.
-For a list of compatible shelves, see "Appendix C - Compatibility" on page 64.
+The HLU-319 is designed to mount into 3192 mechanics shelves.
+For a list of compatible shelves, see "Appendix C - Compatibility" on page 56.

 All generations of HiGain HLU and HRU modules are compatible with each other.
-To take advantage of the enhanced features of newer HiGain doublers, refer to "HiGain Doubler Circuit Deployment" on page 64.
+To take advantage of the enhanced features of newer HiGain doublers, refer to "HiGain Doubler Circuit Deployment" on page 56.